Projeto-Pindorama/copacabana/docs/docs/intro/prologue.md

 > Muito obrigado pela atenção.
 > Sou novo aqui, então não sei se postei corretamente.*

+It had, and it was a lot.
 The reactions were mixed, some said "This project is born dead." and others said "Go ahead!
 A dream you guys dream together will be reality.";
-and, in fact, both were right: Pindorama could be just another refisefuquis which would be dead some weeks after the first release, but it also could evolve into something relevant, it is in our hands.
+and, in fact, both were right: Pindorama could be just another refisefuquis which would be dead some weeks after the first release, but it also could evolve into something relevant, it was in our hands.
-So we decided together: we will try to improve our knowledge in programming for, in the future, do something interesting.
+So we decided together: we would try to improve our knowledge in programming for, in the future, do something interesting by ourselves before calling any new members or contributors.
 `chexier` chose Python, I chose Shell and `tamboru` chose Linux administration via CLI --- which wasn't programming, but it would eventually be useful when helping us to test new \*NIX-related projects.